 Construction output in the UK advanced by 5.7% year-on-year in September of 2022, following an upwardly revised 6.4% gain in the previous month.
 All new work activity growth slowed (6.5% vs 6.8% in August), as new housing increased at a softer pace (9.4% vs 13%).
 Also, all repair and maintenance lost some steam (4.4% vs 5.9%).
 On a monthly basis, construction activity went up by 0.4% in September, after an upwardly revised 0.6% rise in the prior month and better than market forecasts of a 0.6% fall. source: Office for National Statistics

 Construction Output in the United Kingdom averaged 2.05 percent from 1997 until 2022, reaching an all time high of 80.60 percent in April of 2021 and a record low of -45.40 percent in April of 2020.
 This page provides the latest reported value for - United Kingdom Construction Output - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Construction Output - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Construction Output in the United Kingdom is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in the United Kingdom to stand at 2.40 in 12 months time.
-In the long-term, the United Kingdom Construction Output is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Construction Output in the United Kingdom is expected to be 3.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Construction Output is projected to trend around 4.20 percent in 2023 and 2.50 percent in 2024, according to our econometric models.